-Prison Rape Elimination Act of 2003 SOP 20-14-01 states,

-(a) The agency shall ensure that all volunteers and contractors who have contact with inmates have been trained on their responsibilities under the agency's sexual abuse and sexual harassment prevention, detection and response policies and procedure. (b)The level and type of training provided to volunteers and contractors shall be based on the services they provide and level of contract they have with inmates, but all volunteers and contractors who have contact with inmates shall be notified of the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and informed how to report such incidents. (c)The agency shall maintain documentation confirming that volunteers and contractors understand the training they have received.
+Prison Rape Elimination Act of 2003 SOP 20-14-01 states, (a) The agency shall ensure that all volunteers and contractors who have contact with inmates have been trained on their responsibilities under the agency's sexual abuse and sexual harassment prevention, detection and response policies and procedure. (b)The level and type of training provided to volunteers and contractors shall be based on the services they provide and level of contract they have with inmates, but all volunteers and contractors who have contact with inmates shall be notified of the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and informed how to report such incidents. (c)The agency shall maintain documentation confirming that volunteers and contractors understand the training they have received.

-(a) (b) (c)The auditor was informed that the contractual staff and volunteers receive the same training as direct supervision staff.
-Documentation was provided that contractual staff and volunteers receive the training.
+(a) (b) (c)The auditor was informed that the contractual staff receive the same training as direct supervision staff.
+Documentation was provided that one contractual staff did receive the training.
+The facility reports they do not use volunteers and have not since prior to the pandemic.
+The auditor found this credible.